-SiteGround Shared Hosting supports the direct use of free Let’s Encrypt certificates.
-Since SiteGround has upgraded its Admin Dashboard interface, new users will see the new version.
-This article has been updated with a tutorial for installing SSL certificates in the new SiteGround Admin Dashboard.
+SiteGround Shared Hosting supports using free Let’s Encrypt certificates directly.
+Since SiteGround has upgraded its Admin Dashboard interface, new users have the new version.
+This article updates the tutorial for installing SSL certificates in the new SiteGround Admin Dashboard.

-Steps to Install SSL Certificate in the Old Version Admin Dashboard
+Steps for installing SSL certificates in the old Admin Dashboard

-Step 1: Enter the cPanel and find Let's Encrypt
+Step 1: Access the cPanel and find Let's Encrypt

 First, log in to your SiteGround cPanel management panel, then find Let"s Encrypt. [caption id="attachment_1640" align="aligncenter" width="631"]